cardillan/mindcode/README.markdown

 * Providing language constructs that are not prohibitively expensive given the astonishingly slow speeds and limited instruction space of Mindustry processors.
 * Employing various [optimizations](doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown) to produce efficient code.

+> [!NOTE]
+> Please have a look at planned upcoming changes to Mindcode
+> [here](https://github.com/cardillan/mindcode/discussions/142).
+The changes will be substantial, and any comments
+> and suggestions are welcome now while the changes are still being discussed.

 **Schemacode** is a specialized definition language designed for creating a complete Mindustry schematic as a text file.
 [Schematics builder](doc/syntax/SCHEMACODE.markdown) can be used to turn these definition files directly into